 Drivers need to record their hours, and they do so with an electronic log device.
 As much as you trust your drivers, it helps to have an objective third party look over the electronic logs.
-This helps business carry on effectively and gives upper management some insight as to how employees are handling their duties.
+This helps businesses carry on effectively and gives upper management some insight as to how employees are handling their duties.
 Here’s a brief look at ELD auditing services.

 ELD stands for electronic log device, which is what drivers use to keep track of their hours while they’re on the road.
 Drivers have to follow strict rules when it comes to the amount of time per day they spend driving.
-Spending too much consecutive time on the road can be dangerous and is illegal.
+Spending too much consecutive time on the road can be dangerous and illegal.
 If drivers aren’t spending enough time driving throughout the day or night on the road, the process will take longer, and business will be held up.
-ELD auditing ensures that your drivers record and report their hours of service accurately, so you can get an objective view of your crew’s progress.
+ELD auditing ensures that your driver’s record and report their hours of service accurately, so you can get an objective view of your crew’s progress.